discretlib/doc/content/learn/configuration/configuration.md

 ```js
 write_cache_size_in_kb: integer
 ```
-Set the maximum of cache size for the database writing thread. increasing it may improvee performances
+Set the maximum of cache size for the database writing thread. increasing it may improve performances

 ---